seohwee/OSS_Final_Project/README.md

 This is a **WordPress** website developed with **Raspberry Pi** for the **Final Project** in **Open Source Software Lab** class.

 **All In One!
-Enjoy the convenience of getting information from this site, as well as planning your destination and schedule!**
+Enjoy the convenience of getting information from this site, as well as deciding your next travel destination by selecting themes!**

 # Presentation Video
 Youtube Link: https://youtu.be/2-CPn_SqA2Q